 Customer Satisfaction Score

-Customer Satisfaction Score is measure of customer experience and is also often abbreviated as CSAT.
-It measures how satisfied your customers are with your businesses services or products.
+Customer Satisfaction Score is the measure of customer experience and is also often abbreviated as CSAT.
+It measures how satisfied your customers are with your business's services or products.

 Customer Effort Score

 Customer Effort Score is the underdog of customer experience metrics, that asks customers to rate their experience with your services and products.
 “How easy was it for you to solve your issue?” i.e. how efficient was the customer service experience.